JoonasPel/webdev1-2020-2021-PROJECT/README.md

-# This is Group 46 WebDev repo!
+# This is Group 46 WebDev1 repo!